 A cargo clerk at Reagan National Airport alerted authorities after noticing a suspicious box--suspicious because it said "Live Venomous Reptile" on it.
 Authorities traced the box to an apartment in the Mount Vernon section of Fairfax County, where they found 130 snakes of various types.
 A resident of the apartment was charged with unlawful possession of poisonous snakes.

 A homeowner in Chevy Chase who found a bat swimming in the toilet "put the lid down and called for assistance."
 Animal control arrived and quickly confirmed there was, to be sure, a bat in the john.
-The mammal was still alive, and, after a toweling-off, it was returned to the wild.
+The mouselike mammal was still alive though apparently no longer doing the freestyle.
+After a toweling-off, it was returned to the wild.

 Build That Woman a Belfry

 Animal wardens patrolled day and night but were coming up empty-handed in their search for a crocodile cavorting in Lake Accotink.
-So the couple who originally reported the reptile on the loose in Springfield went out and snared it . . . using a shoelace and a fishing net they bought at the local Kmart.
-They carried the leathery beast--a three-foot-long caiman--back to their home near the lake and placed him in a plastic wading pool.
+So the couple who originally reported the reptile-on-the-loose in Springfield went out and snared it themselves . . . using a shoelace and a fishing net they bought at the local Kmart.
+They carried the leathery beast--a 3-foot-long caiman--back to their home near the lake and placed him in a plastic wading pool.
 They decided to name him George.

 And the Dust Bunnies Are Sharks

-A District woman called animal control in an agitated state, claiming there was a snake underneath her dresser.
+A District woman called animal control in an agitated state, saying there was a snake underneath her dresser.
 An animal warden responded and "determined that the snake in question was an electric cable."